-We solicited more than 6000 suppliers and received a form of response with regard to the Rule from more than 5800 of them (for a response percentage of 97.4%).
+We solicited 5,055 suppliers and received a form of response from 81% of them.
+These respondents constitute approximately 94% of our spend on direct materials.
 We categorized the responses against criteria developed to determine which required further engagement with our suppliers.
-80.7% of our suppliers responded to us that the material that they supply either: does not contain 3TG, is exempt from the rule, or the 3TG is certified conflict free smelter.
+59% of our suppliers responded to us that the material that they supply either: does not contain 3TG, is exempt from the Rule, or the 3TG is certified conflict free smelter.
 We have not been able to confirm if these materials are in fact truly conflict-free.
-16.7% of our suppliers provided an "Undeterminable" response.
+22% of our suppliers provided an "Undeterminable" response.
+The remaining 19% of our suppliers did not respond to our survey.

 The large majority of the responses received provided data at a company or divisional level or, as described above, were unable to specify the smelters or refiners used for components supplied to Hubbell.
-We are therefore unable to determine whether any of the conflict minerals reported by the suppliers were contained in components or parts supplied to us or to validate that any of these smelters or refiners are actually in our supply chain.
+We are therefore unable to determine whether any of the

+Conflict Minerals reported by the suppliers were contained in components or parts supplied to us or to validate that any of these smelters or refiners are actually in our supply chain.

 In addition to our suppliers, the Committee also made efforts to ensure that our customers received any necessary Conflict Minerals information they needed.
 As such, Hubbell established a dedicated email address (conflictminerals@hubbell.com) for our customers from which the Company responds to questions and provides greater clarity about Hubbell's Conflict Minerals program.
-In 2013, 209 customers registered with this mailbox inquiring about Hubbell's 2013 3TG filing status.